 - Transboundary River basins of South and Southeast Asia, where hunger and poverty exist, with exposure to floods and droughts.

-- The region surrounding the Pacific Ring of Fire which is the North and East Asia, and Southeast Asia.
-Transport and ICT infrastructure and poor populations are at risk of typhoons and tectonic hazards, tsunamis, and landslides.
+- The region surrounding the Pacific Ring of Fire is North and East Asia and Southeast Asia.
+Transport and ICT infrastructure and poor populations risk typhoons, tectonic hazards, tsunamis, and landslides.

-- Sand and dust storm risk corridors in South Asia, South-West, and Central Asia, wherein their poor population are exposed and some of their energy and transportation infrastructures.
+- Sand and dust storm risk corridors in South Asia, South-West, and Central Asia, where their poor population and some of their energy and transportation infrastructures are exposed.

 Chapter 2 talks about reaching those left behind

-The report shows that disasters widen inequalities and opportunities, undermines economic growth, and further sets back those already living in poverty.
+The report shows that disasters widen inequalities and opportunities, undermine economic growth, and further set back those already living in poverty.

-People who are most disadvantaged and left behind are farmers with no access to education and medical care, those who do not own a property and unempowered to make decisions, and people who depend on agriculture for livelihood.
+Most disadvantaged and left behind are farmers without access to education and medical care, those who do not own property and are unempowered to make decisions, and those who depend on agriculture for livelihood.

-They will experience multi-hazard risk and will be hit the hardest which results in a vicious cycle of inequality, poverty, and disasters.
+They will experience multi-hazard risks and be hit the hardest, resulting in a vicious cycle of inequality, poverty, and disasters.

-Chapter 3 examines how governments can invest to outpace disaster risk and break the vicious cycle of poverty, inequality, and disasters
+Chapter 3 examines how governments can invest in outpacing disaster risk and breaking the vicious cycle of poverty, inequality, and disasters.

-This vicious cycle, the links between poverty, inequalities, and disasters can be broken through inclusive and transformative investments.
-It will require a shift of focus from disaster risk reduction that only focuses on disaster impacts but also includes and address the drivers of vulnerabilities of people who are most at risk to climate change disasters, the report says.
+In this vicious cycle, the links between poverty, inequalities, and disasters can be broken through inclusive and transformative investments.
+It will require a shift of focus from disaster risk reduction that only focuses on disaster impacts but also includes and address the drivers of vulnerabilities of people who are most at risk of climate change disasters, the report says.

 The report shows that when government invests in a comprehensive portfolio of risk-informed investments such as economic growth, disaster risks, education, health, and infrastructure, the number of people living in extreme poverty across 26 countries will be reduced.

-Chapter 4 presents a review of technological innovations for smart resilience against climate hazards
+Chapter 4 reviews technological innovations for brilliant resilience against climate hazards.

-Investments can bring social co-benefits such as ‘better education, health, social and infrastructure management services, and higher agricultural production and incomes’, according to the report.
+According to the report, investments can bring social co-benefits such as ‘better education, health, social and infrastructure management services, and higher agricultural production and incomes.’

-While investments in resilience can present financial challenges, the costs are smaller compared to the cost that disasters would incur.
-Investments need to be inclusive as well, making sure that the poor and vulnerable can have access to land, reliable early warning systems, and finance.
+While investments in resilience can present financial challenges, the costs are smaller than the price that disasters would incur.
+Investments also need to be inclusive, ensuring that the poor and vulnerable can access land, reliable early warning systems, and finance.

-This could be done through policy reforms, the report recommends.
-The decision of whether or not to seize new opportunities to break the vicious cycle of poverty, inequalities, and disasters lies in the government of each country.
+Investments are in the form of policy reforms, the report recommends.
+Whether or not to seize new opportunities to break the vicious cycle of poverty, inequalities, and disasters lies in each country’s government.

-Transformative reforms in policies are needed and investments to include climate risks must be implemented to empower the most vulnerable people and communities across the riskscape, the report says.
+The report says transformative policy reforms are needed, and investments to include climate risks must be implemented to empower the most vulnerable people and communities across the riskscape.